PROCRIT® Patient Support

 - Have had a serious allergic reaction to PROCRIT®.

-Do not give PROCRIT® from multi-dose vials to:
+Do not give PROCRIT® from multiple-dose vials to:

 - Pregnant or breastfeeding women